-If you use the 4-digit class number, that particular class will come up.
+If you use the 4-digit class number, that specific section will come up.

 If you did a class search, your search results will list all of the topics.
 Click the select button next to your preferred topic.
 Proceed with the next steps until you have the option to select finish enrolling.

 A green checkmark will appear in the Status column if you’ve successfully enrolled in your preferred topic.

 If a red X appears and an error message, it means the course wasn’t added successfully, and you’ll need to try adding a different topic.

 3. To confirm you are enrolled in ARTS 130 or ARTS 140, look back at your list of classes.